-A: No, there is nothing unique about the survey generic thank-you web page that would identify a specific student (see section on THE STUDENT SURVEY EXPERIENCE).
+A: No, there is nothing unique about the survey generic thank-you web page that would identify a specific student.
 Multiple copies of the page may be printed or the URL for the page may be shared to extend access to non-participants, so the thank-you page is not really proof of participation.
 Even so, some schools have made the decision to accept the thank-you page as proof of participation to distribute small incentives with very little abuse of the system.

 A better "proof of participation" would be the automatic, generic thank-you message that all survey responders receive via email upon survey submission.
 Because this message is sent as an email addressed to a specific student, it can serve as a proof of participation uniquely for each participating student.
-The generic message included in the ACHA-NCHA participation fee is offered below as an example.
 This message may be customized for an additional fee if necessary.